TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/tricium/docs/contribute.md

 First, test locally; try both unit tests and a test-invocation on sample input.
 Note, you can run Go unit tests by running `go test ./...`.
-Make sure you run this on a machine that is binary-compatible with the actual Swarming task environment.
+Make sure you run this on a machine that is binary-compatible with the production execution environment.

 Optionally, you could **try with a local devserver instance of Tricium**